Converting your IRA to Gold

 Regardless of which Precious metals you choose to hold in your Gold IRA you always want to get the most metal possible for each Investment you make.

-By following this simple guideline you can avoid one of the primary risks with a Gold IRA and that is paying a premium for collectible Coins.
+By following this simple guideline you can avoid one of the primary risks with a Gold IRA and that is paying an excessive premium for special edition or semi-numismatic Coins.

 Just remember that we're investing in Precious metals not art.